 • Interface Manager

-The interface manager handles interactions with agents external to the planner, e.g. the task assignment agent and the execution agent through a series of event channels.
-It also enables components of the O-Plan system to communicate between themselves and with a user acting in the role of a planner specialist.
-The control panel is part of the Interface

-Manager and is used as a control panel to change the levels of diagnostics, instrumentation and monitors
+The interface manager handles interactions with agents external to the planner, such as the task assignment agent.
+The control panel is part of the Interface Manager and is used to output changes in the levels of diagnostics.

 • Agenda Manager